Crowsworn: Development and promotion

 The game was first announced on Kickstarter and raised over $1 million CAD by the end of its campaign in August 2021, ahead of its planned funding target of $125,000 CAD.
 The developers were influenced by the Metroidvania Hollow Knight, and drew further inspiration from Bloodborne and Devil May Cry.
 Director Aleksandrar Kuzmanovic noted how the game was often compared to Hollow Knight, and desired to find ways to stand out from his inspirations.
-The game is being marketed by Matthew Griffin, who has worked with Team Cherry and has done marketing for their games Hollow Knight and Hollow Knight: Silksong.
+The game is being marketed by Matthew Griffin, who has worked with Team Cherry and has done marketing for their games Hollow Knight and Hollow Knight: Silksong, and its music is being composed by J.J.
+Ipsen.
+Updates for Crowsworn have been frequently posted on Twitter and Kickstarter.
 In August 2023, Mongoose Rodeo delayed the game from its planned release in December 2023, citing the game's increasing size as a result of raising more funds than planned during the Kickstarter campaign.
-Updates have frequently been posted on Twitter and Kickstarter.

-Crowsworn received a new gameplay trailer at the Fall 2025 Xbox Partner Preview showcase, where it was announced that the game would release on the Xbox Series X/S, PlayStation 5, and Nintendo Switch, in addition to the previously announced platforms.
-It was also announced that the game will be available on Xbox Game Pass day one.
+The game received a new gameplay trailer at the November 2025 Xbox Partner Preview showcase, which showcased a new minecart mechanic, and announced that it will additionally release on the Xbox Series X/S, PlayStation 5, and Nintendo Switch, and that it will be available on Xbox Game Pass at release.

 Reception

+Pre-release

-Based on pre-release materials, GamesRadar+ writer Kaan Serin called the world of Feranndal "stunning", and the combat "excellent-looking".
+GamesRadar+ writer Kaan Serin called the world of Feranndal "stunning", and the combat "excellent-looking".
+Kate Grey of Nintendo Life was similarly positive describing the game as being "unabashedly Bloodborne-y in its presentation", and stating that "it's fantastically on the nose ... and we bloody love it".
 Jeuxvideo.com reported that the Kickstarter backer-exclusive demo was praised for its polished art direction, music, sound design, fluid and engaging gameplay, and its fair and challenging difficulty.
 They reported on only one critique, that being that there can be a "lack of clarity in certain actions and attacks."
 IGNs Michael Cripe praised the game's "dark fantasy universe" and "cute-but-intimidating characters", and called its November 2025 trailer "what may be Mongoose Rodeo’s most substantial showing in quite some time."

+Spin-off

+A spin-off multiplayer racing title, Crowkart, is also in development.
+An early build of the game is currently available to Kickstarter backers, and the full title will release for free later, after Crowsworns release.